dpero/MT-timing/README.md

 - Trucks are created for those drivers
 - Trucks/drivers are then registered for an event
 - Runs are performed and saved

+All data to be stored in a SQLite database.

 ## Hardware